mikeizbicki/ucr-cs100/textbook/C++/pseudocode/README.md

   1. Write so it is easy for others to understand
   2. Write so you can walk away from this project, pick it up another day and be able to understand your plan
   3. Write related ideas without blank line between them, put blank lines between ideas that are less/not related
-  4. Start your pseudocode with what your code is suppose to accomplish
+  4. Start your pseudocode with what your code is supposed to accomplish
   5. Indent if using flow control (loops, if/else...)

 ```
 What is my code supposed to accomplish?
 The code needs to create two neurons.
-One neuron will receive a sine wave as a stimulating input for
-a certain amount of time.
+One neuron will receive a sine wave as a stimulating input for a certain amount of time.
 The neurons will have recursive excitatory synapses... meaning:
 sin_wave -> neuron1 <-> neuron2 (see Background section for image).

 define how long we want to calculate the neurons' responses (total iterations)